lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 ### Medical Model

 The medical model of disability emerged as societies started to view disability more as a matter of health and biology rather than moral failing.
+It focuses on the individual's impairment or difference, treating disability as a problem that resides within the person.
+According to the medical model, the primary response to disability is treatment or cure through medical intervention.
+This model seeks to "fix" the disability through surgery, medication, or rehabilitation, with the goal of bringing the individual's physical or mental condition as close to the norm as possible.
+While the medical model has contributed significantly to advancements in treatment and accessibility, it has also been criticized for overlooking the social and environmental barriers faced by people with disabilities.

 ## Disability in Science Fiction